CS2613-WI2023/journal-TashZaman/README.md

 ### Libraries

 Libraries are modules that can be imported into a project which are capable of providing additional functionality.
 There are various libraries that are specialized in certain areas of study such as: pandas, numpy and matplotlib which are primarily used in data science.

+## Supported Paradigms

+### Object-Oriented

+Python is capable of object-oriented programing with its support of encapsulation and inheritance.
+It is quite efficent at method abstraction.
+Unfortunately, object-oriented code is difficult to write (at least for me) and has a slow compile time depending on the code's complexity.

+### Functional

+Python is quite widely used for its functional capabilites.
+The syntax is very easy to read and debug while the language itself is well efficient in recursion.
+Unfortunately functional programming can be quite memory intensive depending on the number of functions being used.

+### Procedural

+As python is capable of functional programming, it can also be used for procdural programming.
+The advantage of this is that it allows for code reusability with its implementation of generic procedures.
+Despite this, procedural programming can often lead to bottlenecks as the functions may become overused.